-Takes one metric or a wildcard seriesList followed by a number N of datapoints or a quoted string with a length of time like 'lhour' or '5min' (See from / until in the render_api for examples of time formats), and an xFilesFactor value to specify how many points in the window must be non-null for the output to be considered valid.
-Graphs the maximum of the preceding datapoints for each point on the graph.
+Takes one metric or a wildcard seriesList followed by a number N of datapoints or a quoted string with a length of time like 'lhour' or '5min' (See from / until in the render_api for examples of time formats).
+Graphs the maximum of the preceeding datapoints for each point on the graph.

-''' &target=movingMax(Server.instance01.requests,10) &target=movingMax(Server.instance.errors,'5min') '''
+&target=movingMax(Server.instance01.requests,10) &target=movingMax(Server.instance.errors,'5min')

-movingMedian (seriesList, windowSize, xFilesFactor=None)
+movingMedian(seriesList, windowSize)